4 MUST-KNOW SCENARIOS THAT REQUIRE VALUABLE SOLUTIONS

 Without a solution: you’ll search the property for Nick or another security guard, try talking over your radio, and hope to locate and communicate with someone in a short timeframe.

-Using your solution: from your office, you attach the photo identification, make a few clicks within your incident management system (IMS), which sends the information to each of your guards’ hand-held mobile device.
+Using your solution: from your office, you attach the photo identification, make a few clicks within your incident management system (IMS), which sends the information to each of your guards’ mobile app.

 Your toxic employee is no longer a problem for your organization.